Jackson County, Florida: Government and infrastructure

 The Florida Department of Corrections operates Region I - Correctional Facility Office in an unincorporated area in Jackson County.

 The Florida Department of Juvenile Justice Dozier School for Boys, closed in 2011 after extensive investigations of abuse, was located in Marianna.
+It had operated there from January 1900.
+After it was closed, numerous unmarked graves were found.
+Combined federal and state efforts succeeded in identifying many, but not all, victims who had died at the school.

 Sheriff Donald L. Edenfield is the current Sheriff of Jackson County and serves an area of over 955 mi2.
 In 2018, the department fired deputy Zachary Wester, who was arrested for planting drugs in the vehicles of innocent motorists.
 The sheriff's department has dropped charges in 119 cases.

 Jackson County Fire Rescue provides EMS and Fire Services with over 30 to 35 personnel.

 Transportation

 Airports

 Jackson County's main airport is Marianna Municipal Airport, originally known as the Graham Air Base.
 Local and private airports also exist throughout the county.